Syllabus Statements

 Students of Illinois Valley Community College have the same rights accorded all citizens under the Constitution of the United States.
 Included among these are the right to free, open and responsible discussion and inquiry.
 Students are expected to conduct themselves as responsible members of the College community.
 Disruption of the educational process and violation of the rights of others constitutes irresponsible behavior.
 Students are responsible for knowing and abiding by all College regulations along with federal, state and local statutes.

-A drop is different than a withdrawal.
+Withdrawing from a class is different than dropping a class.
 Students may drop a course within the first 10 days of a full semester course (5 days of an 8 week course) and will receive a refund.
 Students will not receive a refund upon withdrawing from a course.